tejass-as/PSB/README.md

-# Proactive Cybersecurity with AI-Enhanced Log Analysis
+# Proactive Cybersecurity with AI Log Analysis

 A modern, AI-powered security dashboard for real-time threat detection and response.